Traffic Rules & Regulations

 |Stop sign or yield sign violation||$ 10.00||$ 25.00|

-Written notice of a desire to appeal a citation must be made at the Office of Campus Safety within seven calendar days of the citation date.
+Written notice of a desire to appeal a citation may be picked up at any Campus Police Office within seven calendar days of the citation date.
 Appeals will be addressed by the Office of Student Life.
 Payment of citations may be made at the Business Office.